rusticstuff/simdutf8/README.md

 ## When not to use
 If you are only processing short byte sequences (less than 64 bytes), the excellent scalar algorithm in the standard library is likely faster.
-If there is no native implementation for your platform (yet), use the standard library instead.
 Also, this library uses unsafe code which has not been battle-tested and should not (yet) be used in production.

 ## Benchmarks